arunx2/dashboards-lab/docs/ppl.md

 ## PPL
- PPL is a unix style piped processing language where you can pipe to previous results In this lesson, we will use the ecommerce data.
+PPL is a rich and powerful unix style piped processing language where you can pipe to previous results.
+You can run PPL queries either in **Query Workbench** or **Event analytics** under Observability In this lesson, we will use the ecommerce data.

 - To view all documents from an index